 - Train number 70 will take you from Moscow to cities like Yekaterinburg, Novosibirsk or Irkutsk.
 In any of these cities, you can catch up with train number 2 or 62.

 - For stops before Irkutsk, you can travel with the trains going to China and Mongolia and later change to trains for Vladivostok.

 Trans-Manchurian line: Moscow to Beijing via Manchuria

-This route takes just over six days for travelling its 8,986 km.
+This route takes just over six days for travelling 8,986 km.
 Train number 19/20 has weekly departures to or from Beijing via Manchuria (train 19 is westbound and train 20 is eastbound).
 This train follows the mainline on the Trans-Siberian Railway between Moscow and Chita.
-Also here you can combine with stops and other trains.
-This route is operated with Russian trains.
+Also here you can combine it with stops and other trains.
+This route is operated by Russian trains.

 - Train number 19/20 departs Saturday nights from both cities